“The sun doesn’t rise for us. We turn to it and the day begins.” – Mark Nepo from Finding Inner Courage

 “Oh no, we thoroughly dissect it to see what is there,” he replied.
 “I will call you with the pathology report.”

 He did.
-It turns out an invasive tumor remained in my breast even after two lumpectomies.
+It turns out an invasive tumor remained in my breast even after two lumpectomies and six rounds of chemotherapy.
 It’s gone now.
 My breast too.

 What remains is the space underneath.
 Another world now open to the sky, forever.